aplteam/Tatin/docs/FirstStepsWithTatin.md

 But how does `MarkAPL` find its assets?
 Tatin injects a namespace `TatinVars` into `#._tatin.aplteam_MarkAPL_11_0_1`, and that namespace carries several variables, among them these:

-* `HOME` carries the path to the directory where the package was loaded from
+* `HOME` carries the path to the directory the package was installed into, even if the package has no assets.
+This is different from what happens when the package is brought into the workspace with `LoadPackages`, see there.

 * `ASSETS` holds the path to the assets relative to `HOME`.

   If there are not assets then `ASSETS` is an empty vector.